Poale Zion: Early parties and organisations

 Poalei Zion's "Ezra" group in Płońsk, 1905.
 David Grün (David Ben-Gurion) in the first row, third on the right.

 Poalei Zion members in Warsaw, Congress Poland, 1905.
 Standing, from right to left: Eliezer Salzkin and Yitzhak Tabenkin.
 Sitting, from right to left: Max Tabenkin, who never emigrated to Israel, Eva Tabenkin, Yosef Zaltzman and Elkana Horowitz.

 The editorial staff of HaAhdut.
 Right to left: seated – Yitzhak Ben-Zvi, David Ben-Gurion, Yosef Haim Brenner; standing – Aharon Reuveni (Ben-Zvi's brother), Ya'akov Zerubavel (1910).

 Poale Zion parties and organisations were started across the Jewish diaspora in the early 20th century.
 A branch of Poale Zion came into existence in New York City in 1903.
 Branches were formed in London and Leeds in 1903/04 and 1905 respectively and on a national basis in 1906.
 An Austrian group was formed in 1904, and published a newspaper, Yidisher Arbeyter.
 In November 1905 the Poale Zion (Workers of Zion) Party was founded in Palestine and a month later the Socialist Jewish Labour Party (Poale Zion) was formed in the United States and Canada.
 In March 1906, the Jewish Social Democratic Labour Party (Poale Zion) was founded in Russia under the leadership of Ber Borochov and Itzhak Ben-Zvi., and other groups were soon formed elsewhere in Europe.
 A French group was formed, under the leadership of Marc Jarblum, which was influential on the SFIO and its leader Leon Blum.
 By 1907, the party had 25,000 members in Russia.
+Jewish Social Democratic Labour Party in Palestine (Poale Zion) (מפלגת הפועלים העברים הסוציאל-דמוקרטים בארץ ישראל (פועלי-ציון)) was a political party, founded in 1906 in Ottoman Palestine.
+Its founders belonged to a group of Jewish refugees, that had taken part in self-defense during the Gomel pogrom.

 With the threat of pogroms, and meeting clandestinely, the Warsaw Poale Zion formed a commando unit (bojówka) with around sixty guns.
 They were used to "expropriate" funds from well-to-do citizens.
 In March 1906, the entire Warsaw leadership were amongst the 120 delegates arrested attending the Poale Zion conference in Poltava.
 Three months later eighteen gunmen raided Warsaw railway station, stealing cash and leaving "a receipt in the name of Warsaw's Poale Zion".

 Global coordination

-A World Union of Poale Zion was formed.
-The first World Congress took place in August 1907 in The Hague.
+A World Union of Poale Zion was formed, the first World Congress took place in August 1907 in The Hague.
 Its second congress in 1909 in Kraków emphasised practical socialist projects in Palestine, further congresses followed in Vienna (1911 and 1920) and Stockholm (1919).